anthonyalberto/mysql_online_migrations/README.md

 - Set a column to NOT NULL (at least not with the default SQL_MODE)
 - Adding an AUTO_INCREMENT column,

-If you don't use `lock: true` when online migration is not supported, you'll get a MySQL exception.
+If you don't use the `with_lock` method when online migration is not supported, you'll get a MySQL exception.
 No risk to lock the table by accident.
 It's therefore highly recommended to use it in development/test/staging environment before running migrations in production.
 If you have to perform such a migration without locking the table, tools such as [pt-online-schema-change](http://www.percona.com/doc/percona-toolkit/2.1/pt-online-schema-change.html) and [LHM](https://github.com/soundcloud/lhm) are viable options